Daniil Move

-Daniil Yuryevich Move (born December 11, 1985) is a professional racing driver, a master of sports of international class.
+Daniil Yuryevich Move (born 11 December 1985) is a Russian racing driver.

 Education

-Daniil Move attended Moscow School No. 11 with an emphasis on the study of the Chinese language.
+Move attended Moscow School No. 11 with an emphasis on the study of the Chinese language.
 He graduated from high school with honors through external studies.
 In 2008, he also graduated with honors from the Moscow Institute of Economics, Management, and Law.

-Daniil has always been drawn to sports.
-He spent 6 years playing professional football and practicing karate, among other sports.
-However, his interest shifted when he was jokingly given the opportunity to try professional karting for the first time.
-Since then, Daniil has earned money working as a mechanic for teams, investing all his earnings into amateur competitions to gain the chance to participate in professional races.
+Move began practicing sports at a young age.
+He spent six years playing professional football and practicing karate, among other sports.
+However, his interest shifted when he first tried professional karting in his youth.
+Since then, Move has earned money working as a mechanic for teams, investing all his earnings into amateur competitions to gain the chance to participate in professional races.